What is the first thing that shows the age of your boat?

 Here is why.

-Your pontoon’s deck is the heart of your on-the-water fun.
-And what you usually find on top of the deck is the pontoon carpet.
-As such, you want to keep your pontoon carpet looking amazing and brand new.
+Your boat’s deck is the heart of your on-the-water fun.
+As such, you want to keep your pontoon carpet looking brand new.

-Keeping your pontoon carpet clean and spiffy does not need to be hard.
-Maintaining cleanliness, much like with your own body, is a very straightforward process once you know the basics, and it will become so routine you will not even hesitate to do it when you have it down.
+Keeping your carpet clean and spiffy does not need to be hard.
+Maintaining cleanliness, much like with your own body, is a very straightforward process once you know the basics.

 In this carpet cleaning guide, you will find that keeping your pontoon boat carpeting clean is much easier than you thought.